St John's, Worcester: Worcester Wolves

 In May 2000 Roger Clarke and Mick Donovan announced the formation of the Worcester Wolves Basketball Team franchise to play at the University of Worcester's brand new £2.5 million 'state of the art' Sports Hall.
 12 years later and the club is now part of the top division in British Basketball.
 The club's development has largely been down to the development of the University of Worcester but its fan base is spread across the city.
 Many of these fans are based in St John's due to the team's involvement with local schools from early on in the club's existence.
 Players from the first team would run after-school basketball sessions at schools such as Olbury Park Primary School and OLQP.
 This resulted in many students going to see their coaches playing at the University of Worcester where the Wolves are based.
 A new million-pound development by the riverside was constructed in 2012.
 It is called the Worcester Arena and it has a capacity of 1,500.
 As of the 2013/2014 season, it will be the location of the Worcester Wolves's home games.

 Notable former players include Chuck Evans, James Life, Anthony Paez, Rick Solvason, Ty Shaw and Skouson Harker.

 Worcester St Johns Cycling Club

 In 1888 Worcester St Johns Cycling Club was founded.
-The club has always been a racing club and from early on it had success; Ernest Payne joined the club in 1903 and went on to win an Olympic Gold Medal at the London Games in 1908.
+The club has always been a racing club and from early on it had success; Ernie Payne joined the club in 1903 and went on to win an Olympic Gold Medal at the London Games in 1908.

 Oldbury Park Tigers

 Oldbury Park Tigers FC is a community football club which operates many different youth teams across the city.
 Its creation came about in 2001 when a group of parents and students from Oldbury Park Primary School set up the team.
 Since its foundation, it has grown into an organisation with 11 teams and over 140 players.
-It is currently sponsored by The Co-operative which has a supermarket in St John's.